-From his vantage point, the catcher can see the whole field, letting him observe and respond to the ongoing game in a way that no other player can.
+From the catcher’s vantage point, he can see the whole field.
+This lets him observe and respond to the ongoing game in a way that no other player can.
 But it also puts him in the direct line of fire during batting.
 He may be hit by an errant pitch or a flying bat or pieces of a splintered one.
 Injuries from any of these causes can be serious.
 Catchers have been known to be knocked unconscious during play.
 Protective gear is essential.

 How the Baseball Mask Came About

 According to information from the Baseball Hall of Fame, the early catchers wore only a rubber mouth guard—there was no mask, no chest guard, no shin guards, and most surprisingly, no glove.

 Because they wore no protection, they stood a few feet back from the plate and caught pitches on the bounce.
 With this type of play, there was also no need for catchers to crouch.

 The development of the curveball in the late 1860s or 1870s brought about the need for the catcher’s mask.
 Catchers needed to come in closer to the plate in order to be there for the catch.
 This put the player in a position where he could be hit by either a ball or the bat.

 A Harvard student named Fred Thayer is credited with having invented the first catcher’s mask.
 Thayer was team captain of the Harvard Nine.
 He also played third base.

 The pitcher for Harvard’s team was working on perfecting the curveball.
 It wasn’t an easy pitch to master, and there was controversy over the use of it.
 Slowly, teams, including Harvard and other college teams, were adding it.

 Thayer’s concern centered on a new catcher who joined the team.
 James Tyng had just qualified for the team and would play catcher.
 Thayer wanted to keep Tyng and other players safe.
 What would protect Tyng from being injured with the new style of play?